lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 ### 4.2 - Create instance of UP

-The first step is to create new instances of the Universal Profile smart contract.
+The first step is to create an instance of the Universal Profile smart contract.
 We will need:

 - the contract ABI (from our npm package [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts)).
-- the contract address.
+- the address of the Universal Profile contract.

 ```javascript title="Create contracts instances and get the Key Manager address"
 import Web3 from 'web3';